beckastar/ladynerds_site/README.md

 - If you're a contributor, please track the feature you're working on.
 Ask Becka for access to the Spreadsheet in Google Docs that tracks all the issues.
 - If you're a contributor, please get a code review before accepting your own pull requests :)

+This is a screenshot of what you should see, currently (as of Feb 24, 2016), after you login:

 Have fun!